johannalouise/repobepo/README.md

 2. Search for the app or action (if you don't find it directly at the front page of the marketplace)
 3. Click on the button "Set up plan"
 4. Choose which plan you want to use.
 NOTE: Some of the apps only have one plan, and in those cases, you will probably skip this step of the installation.
 5. Review your order/plan.
-Most of the apps have a free plan, but there might be versions that cost in order to be used.
+Most of the apps have a free plan, but there might be versions that cost to be used.
 6. Complete the order and begin the installation.
 6. Chose which repositories the app will have access to.